ellykadenyo/database-system/README.md

 - Connection pooling and health checks are enforced

 ## 7. Scalability & Customization for Production Deployment
 Achieving ultra-high throughput (over 1 million inserts per second) and robust, production-grade analytics requires architectural, operational, and security enhancements.
 Below is a roadmap and best practices for scaling this platform:

-### 1. High-Throughput Real-Time Ingestion & Streaming Integration
+### i.
+High-Throughput Real-Time Ingestion & Streaming Integration
 - **Streaming Source Integration:** Use Apache Kafka (or Pulsar) as the central streaming platform for ingesting real-time data.
 Kafka topics can buffer and distribute events to multiple consumers for parallel processing.
 - **Kafka Connectors & Microservices:** Deploy ingestion microservices or Kafka Connect connectors that consume from Kafka and write to the database using batch COPY or streaming inserts.
 This decouples producers from consumers and enables scalable, fault-tolerant ingestion.
 - **Batch & Streaming:** Combine batch COPY for bulk loads with streaming inserts for real-time data.
 Use partitioned tables and write-optimized schemas.